Kinema

-Etymology and history
+History

-The word kinema is believed to be derived from the tribal Limbu word kinambaa, where ki means fermented and nambaa means flavour.
-It is a traditional food of the Limbu people as well as people of other Kirati communities.
-It is also called chembihik and hokuma in Bantawa language.
+The word kinema is believed to be derived from the Limbu language kinama, where ki means fermented and nama means to smell.
+It is a traditional food of the Kirati people.

-According to Indian microbiologist Jyoti Prakash Tamang, kinema is estimated to have originated around 600 BC to 100 AD during Kirat dynasty rule, introduced by Limbu people.
+According to microbiologist Jyoti Prakash Tamang, kinema is estimated to have originated around 600 BC to 100 AD during Kirat dynasty rule, introduced by Limbu people.

+Production

+The first step of kinema production is soaking soybeans overnight.
+The soaked beans are boiled until soft (2–3 hours).
+Water is drained off and beans are lightly cracked with a mortar.
+1% of firewood ash is added and mixed thoroughly.
+The grits are put in a bamboo bucket lined with local fern (Glaphylopteriolopsis erubescens).
+The bucket is then covered with a jute bag and left to ferment naturally at ambient temperatures for 1–3 days.

+No bacterial culture is intentionally added to kinema.
+The successful fermentation relies on natural bacteria, mainly Bacillus subtilis.

 Consumption

 The slimy, odorous product of fermentation is traditionally prepared into a soup that is consumed with rice, but can also be turned into a savoury dip or a pungent side dish to be consumed along with rice or bread.
 Kinema is traditionally prepared at home, but now it is sold in local markets and even retailed online as a dried product.

 Nutritional value

 Kinema is considered a healthy food because fermentation breaks down complex proteins into easily digestible amino acids.
 The product is alkaline with pH of 7.89, unlike soyabean which has a pH of 6.75.
 It has 62% moisture content.
 48 g of protein, 28 g of carbohydrate, 17 g of fat and 7 g of ash is found in every 100 g of dry kinema.
 The energy value of Kinema is 2 MJ per 100 grams.
 Free fatty acidity in kinema is found to be about 33 times higher than raw soybeans.